Monroe County Museum - Local History Division2020 Museum Research Room and Archives Hours

-About the Collections Division
+About the Local History Division

 Located on the second floor of the museum, the Collections Division is responsible for the access, care, and exhibition of the museum's documents and objects.
 The Collections Division also operates the museum's Research Room.
 The Research Room houses over 1,000 linear feet of archival and manuscript materials including maps, family papers, documents, photographs, and genealogy relating to Monroe County.
 Hundreds of students and researchers visit and use the Research Room each year.
 Genealogists will find obituaries, genealogies, cemetery indexes, and other items on Monroe County people.
-Copying and professional research services are available for a fee.
+Copying, professional research and other services are available for a fee.

-Research and Artifact Donation
+Research or Artifact Donation

 This file contains obituary notices dating back to the 1830s gleaned mostly from Monroe County, Michigan newspapers.
 Sometimes the reference is to a memorial card.
 Obituaries are not always very informative- some may be just a sentence stating someone has died.